Does acupuncture hurt?

 What does it cost?

-The initial visits for acupuncture averages between $75 and $125 for first time history and treatment and between $60 and $80 for follow up treatments.
+The initial visits for acupuncture averages $90.00 for first time history and treatment and $75.00 for follow up treatments.

 Does my insurance cover acupuncture?

 Some insurance companies do have policies that cover acupuncture.
+We work with Blue Cross/Blue Shield and United Healthcare.
 You can find out if your insurance provides acupuncture benefits by calling your insurance company’s member services number located on the back of your card.
 Most HSA accounts may be used for acupuncture.